-Estimates vary, but experts suggest that as many as 5.5 million Americans age 65 and older may have Alzheimer’s.
+Estimates vary, but experts suggest that more than 6 million Americans age 65 and older may have Alzheimer’s.
 Many more under age 65 also have the disease.
 Unless Alzheimer's can be effectively treated or prevented, the number of people with it will increase significantly if current population trends continue.
 This is because increasing age is the most important known risk factor for Alzheimer’s disease.

 Memory problems are typically one of the first signs of Alzheimer’s, though initial symptoms may vary from person to person.
 A decline in other aspects of thinking, such as finding the right words, vision/spatial issues, and impaired reasoning or judgment, may also signal the very early stages of Alzheimer’s disease.
 Mild cognitive impairment (MCI) is a condition that can be an early sign of Alzheimer’s, but not everyone with MCI will develop the disease.

 People with Alzheimer’s have trouble doing everyday things like driving a car, cooking a meal, or paying bills.
 They may ask the same questions over and over, get lost easily, lose things or put them in odd places, and find even simple things confusing.
 As the disease progresses, some people become worried, angry, or violent.

-The time from diagnosis to death varies—as little as 3 or 4 years if the person is older than 80 when diagnosed, to as long as 10 or more years if the person is younger.
+The time from diagnosis to death varies — as little as three or four years if the person is older than 80 when diagnosed, to as long as 10 or more years if the person is younger.

 Alzheimer’s disease is currently ranked as the sixth leading cause of death in the United States, but recent estimates indicate that the disorder may rank third, just behind heart disease and cancer, as a cause of death for older people.